rgl/elasticsearch-setup/README.md

 # Elasticsearch Setup

-This is a setup application for installing [Elasticsearch](https://www.elastic.co/products/elasticsearch) on a Windows machine.
+This is a setup application for installing [Elasticsearch (OSS flavor)](https://www.elastic.co/products/elasticsearch) on a Windows machine.

 The setup will: